cornish337/PromptHelix/README.md

     ```

-3.  **Try the Prompt Manager UI**:
+3.  **Try the Prompt Manager UI** *(deprecated)*:
-    The Prompt Manager UI, for adding and viewing prompts, can be accessed as described in the "Setup and Run the Web UI" section.
+    The original in-memory Prompt Manager has been replaced by the
+    database-backed `PromptService`.
+The existing UI still works but now
+    delegates all operations to `PromptService`.
+See "Setup and Run the
+    Web UI" for details.

 4.  **Expected Response**:
     The endpoint now launches the experiment asynchronously.
 It immediately